apocalyptech/pystarboundmap/README.md

    distinguish them), sometimes feature escaped quotes inside the text, and sometimes feature a double-slash, which gets interpreted as a comment.
 Not worth it for me, at the moment.
+ - Would be nice if the zoom kept the map view centered on the mouse pointer, when using the keyboard zoom shortcuts

 LICENSE
 -------